gsboylan/gsboylan.github.io/README.md

 International](https://creativecommons.org/licenses/by/4.0/).
 In short, you are free to use, distribute, or modify this content in any work you create, commercial or noncommercial, provided that you attribute any content you lift from me back to my site where appropriate.

-## Table of Contents

-- I'm going to put some pages here relatively soon.